 First speaker bias and HIPPOs (highest individually paid person’s opinion) are two common ways human nature can influence project estimation.

 First speaker bias occurs when the first person to give an estimate sets the tone for the rest of the group, and others tend to follow with numbers that are close to it, for fear of being an outlier.
-To counter this, project managers can use anonymous estimations or ask everyone to write their estimate on a post-it and reveal them simultaneously, to avoid biasing the results.
+To counter this, resource managers can use anonymous estimations or ask everyone to write their estimate on a post-it and reveal them simultaneously, to avoid biasing the results.

 Similarly, HIPPOs can significantly influence an estimation session by being too forceful with their opinions and making others feel intimidated to disagree.
-Project managers should develop a close relationship with the HIPPO to counter this and explain how their influence could affect estimation sessions.
+Resource managers should develop a close relationship with the HIPPO to counter this and explain how their influence could affect estimation sessions.
 Having them estimate last and not first can also help avoid biasing the results.

 When project estimates prove to be wrong